lookeypl/lkCommon/README.md

   * `Window` - Creates an OS window and provides control over it.
   * `WindowImage` - Additional utility class, used in tandem with `Utils/Image` template class.
 * `Utils` - Other various modules useful here and there
-  * `ArenaAllocator` - Allocator speeding up allocating multiple small objects by using large memory arenas.
-  * `ArenaObject` - Simple template overriding new/delete operators, forcing given object to be allocated using `ArenaAllocator`.
   * `ArgParser` - Argument parser class designed to easily digest argv's and make them easily reachable.
   * `Image` - Template designed to be an "image" - an MxN array of pixels.
 Used in tandem with `Pixel` module.
   * `ImageLoader` - Module loading images from hard drive, supporting multiple backends.
 Used internally by `Image`.